 This article looks at what appears to be a never-ending war against drug sales in dark web marketplaces and the market community that is already rebuilding.

-Security researchers have exploited two vulnerabilities across some of the most important Cisco products like the Cisco 10000-X series router which provides connectivity at places like stock exchanges and hospitals.
+Security researchers have exploited two vulnerabilities across some of the most essential Cisco products, like the Cisco 10000-X series router, which provides connectivity at places like stock exchanges and hospitals.

-“We’ve shown that we can quietly and persistently disable the Trust Anchor,” says Ang Cui, the founder and CEO of Red Balloon, who has a history of revealing major Cisco vulnerabilities.
-“That means we can make arbitrary changes to a Cisco router and the Trust Anchor will still report that the device is trustworthy.
-Which is scary and bad, because this is in every important Cisco product.
+“We’ve shown that we can quietly and persistently disable the Trust Anchor,” says Ang Cui, the founder, and CEO of Red Balloon, who has a history of revealing significant Cisco vulnerabilities.
+“That means we can make arbitrary changes to a Cisco router, and the Trust Anchor will still report that the device is trustworthy, which is scary and bad, because this is in every important Cisco product.
 Everything.”

-This article looks at a vulnerability across Cisco hardware that allows hackers to fully compromise the networks the devices are on.
+This article looks at a vulnerability across Cisco hardware that allows hackers to compromise the networks the devices are on fully.

-71% of data breaches last year were financially motivated; financial companies, for the first time last year, experienced more card-not-present fraud than fraud involving a physical card.
+71% of data breaches last year were financially motivated; financial organizations, for the first time last year, experienced more card-not-present fraud than fraud involving a physical card.